 However, it is important to note that your dog does not understand why he cannot do it.
 It is his best way to say hello, or welcome his master home and thus shouting at him is unlikely to work.
 However, jumping on strangers is usually unappealing to those on the receiving side.

-Training your dog out of this habit need to be done at an early age.
+How to Stop Dog from Jumping on Strangers. training your dog out of this habit need to be done at an early age.

 I mean, a dog cannot spend his entire life jumping at people for greetings and then train him to stop at an older age.
 It can be done but then it can turn out to be a little difficult than training a younger dog.
 However, training your puppy not to jump on strangers will ensure that you don’t have to encounter such problems in the future.